Korepi/korepi-docs/src/en/features/Teleport/0culi-teleport.md

 author: Schvis
 ---

-## Oculi Teleports will teleport the player to the nearest rendered oculi location when the hotkey is pressed.
+## Oculi Teleport will teleport the player to the nearest rendered oculi location when the hotkey is pressed.

 > Note: Wait `>15s` between teleports for safety.